-When a violation of a rule has been committed by players of both teams on the play resulting in the stoppage, the ensuing faceoff shall be made at the point where the puck was when the stoppage occurred.
+When a violation of a rule has been committed by players of both teams on the play resulting in the stoppage (e.g., hand pass, delayed offside, high sticking the puck, icing, etc.), the ensuing faceoff shall be conducted based on the infraction that was completed.
 If there is a differential in penalties, the faceoff will take place in the defending zone of the team with the additional penalty.